 In this tutorial, we will show you how to install and configuration of Dotclear on your CentOS 6.
 For those of you who didn’t know, Dotclear is an open-source blog publishing application distributed under the GNU GPLv2.
 Developed originally by Olivier Meunier in 2002, Dotclear has now attracted a solid team of developers.
 Dotclear’s proposed aim is to develop software that fully respects web standards based on open source solutions, with multilingual interface and publishing capabilities.
 It is written in PHP.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of Dotclear on the CentOS 6 server.
+I will show you the step-by-step installation of Dotclear on the CentOS 6 server.

 Install Dotclear on CentOS 6